Udit-009/Form-Samples/README.md

 # Form-Samples
-This repository will contain only the html forms.
+This repository will contain only the html forms and their basic implementations.